Prunella (fairy tale): Tale type

 Folklorist D. L. Ashliman, scholar Jack Zipes and Italian scholars Alberto Maria Cirese and Liliana Serafini list Prezzemolina as a variant of tale type ATU 310, "The Maiden in the Tower" (akin to German Rapunzel), of the international Aarne-Thompson-Uther Index.
 Ashliman and Zipes also grouped Prunella under type 310.

 The motif of the box from the witch appears in another tale type: ATU 425B, "Son of the Witch", which includes the ancient myth of Cupid and Psyche.
 In that regard, other scholars (like Jan-Öjvind Swahn, Geneviève Massignon and Walter Anderson) classified Prezzemolina as type AaTh 428, "The Wolf", a tale type considered by some scholars to be a fragmentary version of type 425B (Cupid and Psyche).

+Renato Aprile, editor of the Italian Catalogue of Tales of Magic, classifies Prezzemolina as type AT 428, Il Lupo ("The Wolf"), but recognizes that its starting episode, the theft of the herb prezzemolo, ties it closer to type AT 310, Prezzemolina.

+Motifs

+The heroine's helper

 According to Danish scholar Inger Margrethe Boberg, the heroine's helper in type 428 may be a young man cursed to be an animal in Northern Europe, while in variants from Southern Europe her helper is the witch's own son, who falls in love with the heroine.
+Similarly, according to Russian folklorist Lev Barag, in type 428, the heroine's helper may be a wolf (like in Russian or in Serbo-Croatian texts), a cat or a dog; the animal helper then turns into a human male that marries the heroine.